OctoQuinn/OctoEverywhere-Api-Docs/docs/App-Connection-Overview.md

 -	A full secure managed connection to OctoPrint.
 You can choose domain name security, basic http auth, or Bearer tokens for added security.
 -	OctoEverywhere app APIs that allow you to query information about the printer from OctoEverywhere, including it’s current local IP, it’s connection state to OctoEverywhere, and the user’s current limits.

+### Give Me Feedback!

+This entire thing was created for you, the developer, to make your life easier.
+If there are any changes or tweaks I can make to anything in this process, please let me know.

 ### Cool!
 What does it look like?

 [Give it a try!](https://octoeverywhere.com/appportal/v1/?appid=devtest&authType=none)